JoeldelPilar/TODO/README.md

 - no styling (not in scope of the task)

 ## Backend
--Express
+- Express
--Cors
+- Cors
--ENV
+- ENV
--SQL querys
+- SQL querys

 ## DB
--MySQL
+- MySQL
--MAMP
+- MAMP
--PHPmyAdmin GUI
+- PHPmyAdmin GUI